Probabilistic Kernel Function for Fast Angle Testing: Analysis of Probability Guarantees

 (2) \textbf{(Deterministic relationship for angle testing)} Lemma~\ref{lemma_comparison} establishes a relationship between the objective angle $\phi$ and the value of the function $K^1_S$.
 Notably, after computing $Z_S(\cdot)$, the value of reference angle $A_S(\cdot)$ can be obtained automatically.
-Besides, as will be shown in Sec.~\ref{sec:configuration-of-S}, with a reasonable choice of $S$, the assumption $A_S(\cdot) > 0$ can always be ensured.
-Hence, eq.~\eqref{eq:relationship} essentially describes a deterministic relationship.
-In contrast to the asymptotic relationship of CEOs, eq.~\eqref{eq:relationship} provides an exact relationship without additional assumptions.
+Besides, as will be shown in Sec.~\ref{sec:implementation-and-complexity-analysis}, with a reasonable choice of $S$, the assumption $A_S(\cdot) > 0$ can always be ensured.
+Hence, Eq.~\eqref{eq:relationship} essentially describes a deterministic relationship.
+In contrast to the asymptotic relationship of CEOs, Eq.~\eqref{eq:relationship} provides an exact relationship without additional assumptions.

-(3) \textbf{(Effectiveness of kernel functions)} The above two lemmas show that, with a reasonable construction of $S$ such that the reference angle is small with high probability, $K^1_S$ and $K^2_S$ can effectively address the corresponding angle testing problems.
-Specifically, the smaller the reference angle is, the more effective $K^1_S$ and $K^2_S$ become (By $p_2(\phi)$, a smaller $\psi$ leads to a smaller $p_2(\phi)$).
+(3) \textbf{(Effectiveness of kernel functions)} The above two lemmas show that, with a reasonable construction of $S$ such that the reference angle is small with a high probability, $K^1_S$ and $K^2_S$ can effectively address the corresponding angle testing problems.
+The smaller the reference angle is, the more effective $K^1_S$ and $K^2_S$ become.

 (4) \textbf{(Gaussian distribution is suboptimal)} The fact that a smaller reference angle is favorable justifies the utilization of $Z_S(\cdot)$ and also implies that the Gaussian distribution is not an optimal choice for configuring $S$, since in this case, the selected reference vector with the largest inner product with the query or data vector is not guaranteed to have the smallest reference angle.